mkapnick/go-mirror-hw/README.md

 registered correctly on the server, here is your `websocketId`.
 - A user initiates a DM request to another user.
-- The client sends a message to the server over the websocket connection that includes the current `channelId`, the client's `userId`, and the client's `websocketId`, and the `message code`
+- The client sends a message to the server over the websocket connection that includes the `channelId` (the `channelId` is formed on the client to contain both `userIds`), the client's `userId`, and the client's `websocketId`, and the `message code`
 - A DM channel is 2 user id's concatanted together by a `.`.
 So a DM channel looks like `userId1.userId2`.
 The 2nd userId (`userId2`) is the receiving user.
 The first userId (`userId1`) is the sending user.
-- The server receives this message and recognizes that it's a DM request from the `code`.
+- The server receives this message and recognizes that it's a DM request from the `message code`.
 - The server loops through all the websocket clients, and checks to see if the client `userId` matches `userId2`.
 If it matches then the server knows to relay this message to that client over that particular websocket connection.
-The server then relays the message over the ws connection with a specific `code` `subscribe.direct`.
+The server then relays the message over the ws connection with a specific `message code` `subscribe.direct`.
-- The client listens for incoming messages on the ws, sees the incoming message of type `subscribe.direct`, and displays the message to that user.
+- The client listens for incoming messages on the ws, sees the incoming `message code` of type `subscribe.direct`, and displays the message to that user.